 Royal Navy officer

-Royal Navy officers manage the day-to-day operations of ships and submarines, and are responsible for the welfare, training and development of the people under their command.
+Royal Navy officers manage ships and submarine operations and are responsible for all personnel in their command.

 1. Entry requirements

 To start Royal Navy officer training you'll need:

 - at least 5 GCSEs at grades 9 to 4 (A* to C), including English and maths

 - at least 2 A levels

 - to be a British, Irish or Commonwealth citizen

 - to be in good health and physically fit

 - If you’ve a degree you could join the Royal Navy’s graduate programme